bmino/crypto-splitter/README.md

 ## Executing Splitting!

-After configuring the `config.js`, `payments.js` and `suppliers.js` configurations, you are ready to send some payments!
+After setting up the appropriate configuration files, you are ready to send some crypto!
 There are four methods of splitting supported:

 1) Pay ERC20